 To manage the commodity price risk associated with its competitive supply activities and the price risk associated with wholesale power sales, the Company may enter into derivative hedging instruments, namely, forward contracts that commit the Company to sell energy commodities or purchase fuels/electricity in the future.
-The objectives for entering into derivatives contracts designated as hedges include fixing the price of a portion of anticipated fuel/electricity purchases for the operation of its subsidiaries.
+The objectives for entering into derivatives contracts designated as hedges include fixing the price for a portion of anticipated future electricity sales and fixing the price of a portion of anticipated future electricity purchases for the operation of its subsidiaries.
 As of December 31, 2017, the Company had forward contracts for the purchase of fuel commodities relating to the forecasted usage of the Company's district energy centers extending through 2020 and electricity contracts to supply retail power to the Company's district energy centers extending through 2020.
 At December 31, 2017, these contracts were not designated as cash flow or fair value hedges.